Julie is more than an interior designer— she is an artist.

 Julie has experience in nearly every aspect of art and design.
 Julie earned a degree in Fashion Merchandising and Textiles from The University of Utah.
 Upon graduation, she worked as a buyer for an exclusive men's clothing store.

 Later, Julie did the buying and merchandising for an upscale boutique before landing a job in the world of fine art.
 Art was right up her alley.
 She grew up surrounded by incredible art.
-While working for the art gallery, a client; an architect, asked her to come on board as his assistant.
+While working for the art gallery, an architect asked her to come on board as his assistant.
 He soon realized her vast potential and began trusting her with design decisions.
 In 2008 things changed.
 He no longer had enough work to keep her on.

 By now, Julie had remodeled several homes.
 She was becoming aware that she had a true gift.
 She realized she was born to be a designer.
 Even though it was 2008 and the economy wasn't doing well, she bravely took the leap and started her own interior design business.
 Julie's artistic talents are varied, but her true passion lies in creating beautiful homes that transform the way people live their lives.